 Facebook Ads helps you promote your page and business to the right people across Facebook’s Audience Network, so you get big value out of every advertising dollar.
-The Facebook Ads/Grow integration gives you the chance to see your data in real time, enabling you to make powerful decisions for your campaigns.
+This integration gives you the chance to see your data in real time, enabling you to make powerful decisions for your campaigns.
+This article will give you an overview of the Facebook Ads/Grow integration and what you can expect.

 How to Connect